 Ejaz Ghani, 23 January 2012

-Federico Cingano, Guglielmo Barone, 6 December 2011
+Federico Cingano, Guglielmo Barone, 06 December 2011

 Many European countries face the challenge of credibly reducing their debt-to-GDP ratios.
 Boosting output growth is therefore an urgent and key political and economic priority.
 This column argues that increasing competition in the market for key upstream service activities – in particular, energy and professional services – could have sizeable effects on growth by improving the performance of downstream manufacturing industries.

 Bernard Hoekman, Aaditya Mattoo, 24 December 2010

 Trade in services is blighted by restrictive policy and is consequently one of the central issues in the Doha trade negotiations.
 Yet this column argues that even the best offers put forward are twice as restrictive as current policy and will generate no additional market openings.
 This column provides two proposals that aim to enhance the prospects of correcting this.

 Jens Arnold, Beata Javorcik, Molly Lipscomb, Aaditya Mattoo, 12 October 2010